 Moreover, your personal data may be disclosed to competent public authorities if required by the current provisions of the law.

-VI.
+VII.
 Security measures

 Your personal data are stored and protected in accordance with the principles set out in the provisions of the law in force.
 The Controller undertakes appropriate measures to: